What are the United States SBA/DLA Settings for under the Administration|Configuration menu option?

 The first section helps manage your EDMIS settings.
 Ideally, you review these settings every few months to make sure that the default EDMIS settings are still appropriate for your program.
 While you may not make a lot of changes to these settings, it is important to review them periodically to ensure that they still accurately reflect the parameters of your program.

 EDMIS requires that a client's SBA client type (as designated in the client record) match the contact type (e.g. face-to-face, online, etc.) indicated in the client's initial counseling session.
-As with invalid start dates, Neoserra attempts to guard against this, but errors can be introduced.
+As with invalid start dates, Neoserra attempts to guard against this, but errors can be introduced when sessions are added out-of-order.
 When selected, the Automatically correct invalid SBA Client Type on client record? option corrects any discrepancies at the time of EDMIS export generation.

 This setting allows you define the default funding source(s) for all EDMIS exports.
 When you initially create an export, its funding source filter will default to whatever is set in the Funding source(s) of activity configuration, but it can always be overridden at the time of EDMIS export generation.

 It's important to note that the default funding source(s) chosen here also affect EDMIS validations.
 Let us explain: Neoserra has several built-in validations in place for SBA-funded counseling sessions and conferences.
 These validations help ensure that the data in your database meets all the requirements set forth by SBA and the EDMIS system.
-For example, an initial counseling session conducted online must have at least 30 minutes of combined preparation and contact time when funded by SBA.
-Another example is that conference records must be at least one hour in length.
-By default, these validations are in place for only those counseling sessions and conferences that are funded by SBA, but Neoserra will also apply these same validation checks to counseling session and conference records created under any funding sources selected here.
+For example, all counseling sessions uploaded to EDMIS must specify a "Counseling Area", which may not necessarily be required for records not uploaded to EDMIS.
+By default, these validations are in place for only those counseling sessions and training events that are funded by SBA, but Neoserra will also apply these same validation checks to counseling session and training event records created under any funding sources selected here.

-Furthermore, the funding sources selected here will also determine what sessions are included in the long-term client indicators on the home page and on each client's record.
+Furthermore, the funding sources selected here will also determine what sessions are included in the long-term client indicators on the home page and on each client's record; and the funding sources are used for the ASBDC Impact Survey.

 The Center(s) to be included in export to EDMIS setting allows you to define the default center(s) for all EDMIS exports.
 When you initially create an export, its center filter will default to whatever is set here, although you can always override the default at the time of EDMIS export generation.